Cover of The Secret Language of Tiny Cells

 She grabbed her notebook and started writing fast.

-Ze pakte haar notitieboekje en begon snel te schrijven.
+Ze greep haar notitieboek en begon snel te schrijven.

 This was the biggest discovery in science history.

-Dit was de grootste ontdekking in de wetenschappelijke geschiedenis.
+Dit was de grootste ontdekking in de geschiedenis van de wetenschap.

 But she had to prove it carefully.